 Clark's research interests lie with better understanding the dynamics and predictability of meso- to synoptic-scale meteorological phenomena such as mesoscale convective systems, convection initiation, and tropical cyclones.
 He actively mentors his graduate students on research in these areas, utilizing the research to help develop their critical thinking abilities and enable them to acquire the skills necessary for long, productive careers in the field.
 Much of this research is conducted collaboratively with colleagues at other universities, with the NWS, or at NCAR.
 A full listing of current research may be found on the Research portion of this website.

 Currently, Clark serves as an Associate Editor for Monthly Weather Review, a member and Vice Chair of the AMS's Committee on Weather Analysis and Forecasting, and organizer of the 2018 AMS Special Symposium on Impact-Based Decision Support Services.
-He has published fifteen manuscripts in the peer-reviewed literature, many with his students as lead author, and has served as PI or co-PI on funded awards totaling approximately $900,000.
+He has published fifteen manuscripts in the peer-reviewed literature, many with his students as lead author, and has served as PI or co-PI on funded awards totaling over $1.1 million.
 Full accounts of his funding, publication, service, and award records may be found in his Curriculum Vita.